 New Canker Sore Laser Treatment Now Available

-Conventional treatments for canker sores just don’t do enough.
-By the time you notice a canker sore developing, it’s too late to do anything other than mask and minimize your painful symptoms.
+In most cases, conventional treatments for these painful lesions, sometimes called aphthous stomatitis, just don’t do enough.
+By the time you notice the initial stage of the canker sore, it’s too late to do anything beyond symptom management.

 What Are Canker Sores?

 Canker sores, or aphthous ulcers, are shallow white lesions with inflamed pink or red borders that can form on any of the soft surfaces inside your mouth.
 The sores typically only reach five millimeters in diameter, which is about the size of a coriander seed.

 Raw canker sores can make it challenging to eat, sleep, and speak, and even with traditional therapies, they often take at least a week or two to heal.

 Light therapy is a powerful, natural treatment option for a wide variety of skin conditions.